 3. Drying and baling

-Pulp is graded and classified according to: the method of the production (e.g. chemical or mechanical pulp); the species of tree used (e.g. softwood or hardwood); and by level of processing (e.g. bleached or unbleached).
-Pulp generated from recovered paper is similarly graded.
+Paper pulp is graded and classified according to the method of the production (e.g. chemical or mechanical pulp); the species of tree used (e.g. softwood or hardwood); the levels of processing (e.g. bleached or unbleached).
+The recycled paper pulp is similarly graded.

-In Europe papermaking industry, half of the paper and board produced in Europe is generated from recovered paper.
-Of the pulp that is sourced from wood, 26% comes from wood residues left over from other industries, such as saw mills, construction and furniture making, and around 50% of the new wood used comes from commercial thinning, i.e. trees which have been felled in order to keep Europe’s forests healthy.
+In the papermaking industry of Europe, half of the paper and board produced in Europe is generated from recycled paper.
+Of the pulp that is sourced from wood, 26% comes from wood residues leftover from other industries, such as saw mills, construction and furniture making, and around 50% of the new wood used comes from commercial thinning, i.e. trees which have been felled in order to keep Europe’s forests healthy.